Geodesics and flows in a Poissonian city: Introduction

 \section{Introduction}

-The ``Poissonian city'' is a network of connections based on a Poisson line process. \citet{AldousKendall-2007} used such a network to address a problem in \emph{frustrated optimization}: construct planar networks connecting a large number of nodes such that \begin{enumerate} \item the total connection length is not much larger than the minimum possible connection length, but also such that \item the average connection distance between two randomly chosen nodes is not greatly in excess of the Euclidean distance. \end{enumerate} It transpires that networks satisfying criterion \ref{item:criterion-1} may be augmented by sparse Poisson line processes so as to satisfy criterion \ref{item:criterion-2}.
-More precisely, suppose that \(n\) nodes are distributed in an arbitrary fashion (deterministically or randomly) over a square of total area \(n\).
-Recall that the minimum total length for a connecting network is achieved by a Steiner minimum tree (\citealp{PromelSteger-2002} surveys Steiner trees in general: for probabilistic aspects see \citealp{Steele-1997}, \citealp{Yukich-1998}). \citet[Theorem 1 (b)]{AldousKendall-2007} show that augmentation by a sparse Poisson line process can convert a Steiner minimum tree into a network whose total connection length is only slightly increased, but which now delivers a mean connection distance which is no more than \(O(\log n)\) in excess of Euclidean distance.
-Under a suitable weak uniformity condition on the empirical spatial distribution of the nodes, \citet[Theorem 2]{AldousKendall-2007} also establish a lower bound on the mean excess; it must be of order at least \(\Omega(\sqrt{\log n})\).
+The ``Poissonian city'' is a random network of connections based on a Poisson line process. \citet{AldousKendall-2007} used such a network to address a problem in \textit{frustrated optimization}: construct planar networks connecting a large number of nodes such that: \begin{enumerate} \item the total connection length is not much larger than the minimum possible connection length, but also such that \item the average connection distance between two randomly chosen nodes is not greatly in excess of the Euclidean distance. \end{enumerate} It transpires that networks satisfying criterion 1 may be augmented by sparse Poisson line processes so as to satisfy criterion 2 as well.
+More\vadjust{\goodbreak} precisely, suppose that $n$ nodes are distributed in an arbitrary fashion (deterministically or randomly) over a square of total area $n$.
+Recall that the minimum total length for a connecting network is achieved by a Steiner minimum tree [\citet{PromelSteger-2002} survey Steiner trees in general; for probabilistic aspects, see \citet{Steele-1997}, \citet{Yukich-1998}].
+It is shown by \citeauthor{AldousKendall-2007} [(\citeyear{AldousKendall-2007}), Theorem 1(b)] that augmentation by a sparse Poisson line process can convert a Steiner minimum tree into a network whose total connection length is only slightly increased but which now delivers a mean connection distance that is no more than $O(\log n)$ in excess of the Euclidean distance.
+(Here, the mean involves averaging the choice of nodes rather than the randomness of the line process.)
+Under a suitable weak uniformity condition on the empirical spatial distribution of the nodes, \citeauthor{AldousKendall-2007} [(\citeyear {AldousKendall-2007}), Theorem 2] also establish a lower bound on the mean excess: it must be of order at least $\Omega(\sqrt{\log n})$.